pagkly/Zed/Investopedia3/Gross Profit.md

 Gross Profit\=Revenue−Cost of Goods Sold\\begin{aligned} &\\text{Gross Profit} = \\text{Revenue} - \\text{Cost of Goods Sold} \\\\ \\end{aligned}

-As generally defined, gross profit does not include [fixed costs](https://www.investopedia.com/terms/f/fixedcost.asp) (that is, costs that must be paid regardless of the level of output).
+As generally defined, gross profit does not include [[fixed costs]](https://www.investopedia.com/terms/f/fixedcost.asp) (that is, costs that must be paid regardless of the level of output).
 Fixed costs include rent, advertising, insurance, salaries for employees not directly involved in the production and office supplies.

-However, it should be noted that a portion of the fixed cost is assigned to each unit of production under [absorption costing](https://www.investopedia.com/terms/a/absorptioncosting.asp), which is required for external reporting under the generally accepted accounting principles (GAAP).
+However, it should be noted that a portion of the fixed cost is assigned to each unit of production under [[absorption costing]](https://www.investopedia.com/terms/a/absorptioncosting.asp), which is required for external reporting under the generally accepted accounting principles (GAAP).
 For example, if a factory produces 10,000 widgets in a given period, and the company pays $30,000 in rent for the building, a cost of $3 would be attributed to each widget under absorption costing.

 Gross profit shouldn't be confused with [operating profit](https://www.investopedia.com/terms/o/operating_profit.asp), also known as earnings before interest and tax ([EBIT](https://www.investopedia.com/terms/e/ebit.asp)), which is a company's profit before interest and taxes are factored in.
 Operating profit is calculated by subtracting operating expenses from gross profit.